 - No political (candidate or party) clothing, buttons, hats, etc.

 - Election School is required for all workers.
 Election School is a 4-hour course conducted in the Jury Pool Room in the County Annex (typically) across the street from the Courthouse.
 We offer different dates for election school including a weekend date.

-- There will be a school at the end of September 2020 (most likely Sept 26, 28, 29) focused on the November 2020 Presidential Election
+- There will be a school in the middle of October 2024 (most likely Oct 17, 18, 19) focused on the November 2024 Presidential Election

 - Students working a full day will be given a 1-hour lunch break; the County Clerk’s Elections department will provide lunch for the student workers.